electron-userland/electron-builder/README.md

 }
 ```

-**Note:** You need to add something that might have value for others?
-Please consider a PR. ;)
+**Note:** Need to add something that might have value for others?
+Consider a [Pull Request](https://github.com/loopline-systems/electron-builder/pulls)! ;)

 ## How we use it so far

-When you run `npm run pack` it will create executables for the platforms Windows and OS X inside of the `dist` directory.
+When you run `npm run pack`, it will create executables for the Windows and OS X platforms inside of the `dist` directory.
 It grabs the generated executables afterwards to create the installers out of it.

 directory structure